 During the past few years, there has been tremendous progress towards a next generation linear collider.
 We now have a much clearer picture of how to obtain both the energy and luminosity required.
-An important development this past year was the increased interest in an ILC, that is, a linear collider with 0.5 TeV in the CM which would be upgradable to 1.0 TeV with additional power sources.
-Since there is a factor of four difference in the peak power required for the ILC vs. the TLC, the initial power source looks much easier to do.
+An important development this past year was the increased interest in an ILC, that is, a linear collider with 0.5 TeV, in the CM which would be upgradable to 1.0 TeV with additional power sources or length.
 We will probably see the development of a power source and structure during the next couple of years.
 This would yield the energy of the collider; what about the luminosity?

 Designs of damping rings, bunch compressors and focus systems will continue.
-Studies of BNS damping in the linac and emittance dilution will continue both experimentally with the SLAC linac and theoretically for the next generation high-frequency linac.
+Studies of BNS damping in the linac and emittance dilution will continue both experimentally with the SLC and theoretically for the next generation highfrequency linac.
 However, to really understand tolerances, new measurement techniques, and final focus optics, it is probably essential to build a scale model final focus at SLC energy.
-This is being planned at SLAC (Final Focus Test Beam).
+This is being planned at SLAC (Final Focus Test Beam) and is being supported as a collaborative effort of SLAC, INP, KEK, and Orsay.

 One key aspect of all linear collider design is background control.
 With the discovery of the swarm of e^+e^- pairs produced at the interaction point, there now needs to be detailed study of interaction point design to control backgrounds.
+This effort is underway at SLAC and KEK.

-To conclude, it looks like we are on the path towards a next generation linear collider and with proper funding of R&D over the next few years we may see a proposal in the early 1990's.
+To conclude, it looks like we are on the path towards a next generation linear collider and with proper funding of R&D over the next few years we may see a detailed conceptual design in the early 1990's.